iraikov/chicken-lapack/README.md

-These routines solve a system of linear equations ''A * X = B'' with a symmetric positive definite matrix ''A'' using the Cholesky factorization computed by the xPOTRF routines.
-Argument ''A'' is the triangular factor ''U'' or ''L'' as computed by xPOTRF.
-Argument ''NRHS'' is the number of right-hand sides (i.e. number of columns in ''B'').
-Argument UPLO indicates whether upper or lower triangle of A is stored ('''Upper''' or '''Lower''').
-Optional arguments ''LDA'' and ''LDB'' are the leading dimensions of arrays ''A'' and ''B'', respectively.
-The return value is the solution matrix ''X''.
+These routines solve a system of linear equations A * X = B with a symmetric positive definite matrix A using the Cholesky factorization computed by the xPOTRF routines.
+Argument A is the triangular factor U or L as computed by xPOTRF.
+Argument NRHS is the number of right-hand sides (i.e. number of columns in B).
+Argument UPLO indicates whether upper or lower triangle of A is stored ('Upper' or 'Lower').
+Optional arguments LDA and LDB are the leading dimensions of arrays A and B, respectively.
+The return value is the solution matrix X.